 If the lockdown has brought us anything, it’s improved cooking skills!
-From homemade pizza, to fresh gnocchi, without bypassing cinnamon rolls and stir-fry udon noodles, we’re on a roll to try it all.
+From homemade pizza, to fresh gnocchi, without bypassing epic cinnamon rolls, we’re on a roll to try it all.
 Who knows, we may even convert to become professional cooks instead of travel designers… okay, no, maybe not.

 But as I was looking for new recipes to try this week, I thought it would be nice to try something Swiss for a change.
 If you can’t travel to Switzerland for now, why not bring a taste of Switzerland to you?
 So I asked Max (my main audience for my cooking adventures), what he would like (if that’s not five star service, I don’t know what is), and he immediately came up with “Spätzli”.

 This super tasty dumpling-like local specialty is often found in local Swiss restaurants, particularly in the German-speaking part of the country.
 They’re very popular during the hunting season to complement meats and stews, though our favorite dish is when they accompany the good ole’ bratwurst (veal sausage) with onion sauce.
 But the beauty of spätzli is that they go well with pretty much anything, and they’re delicious just on their own too.
 You’ll find variations of spätzli in Germany, Austria, Alsace (France), and even some Eastern European countries.